bootstrap-vue/bootstrap-vue/src/icons/README.md

 ### Rotate

 Rotate the icon by a specified number of degrees via the `rotate` prop.
-Poitive values will rotate the icon clockwise, while negative values will rotate the icon counterclockwise.
+Positive values will rotate the icon clockwise, while negative values will rotate the icon counterclockwise.

 ```html